HeidiBT1/heidithiemann.github.io/_pages/spaceskills.md

 In 2022 we created the Space Training Catalogue, a free directory of hundreds of training opportunities, and SpaceCRAFT, a space competencies framework.

-In 2023 we published the Space Sector Skills Survey, and a report on the routes into the UK space sector, based on the findings of the census.
+In 2023 we published the Space Sector Skills Survey, and a report on the routes into the UK space sector, based on the findings of the census, and started work on the EU Horizon ASTRAIOS project.

+In 2024 we launched the 2024 Space Census, the second national census of the UK space sector.

 Panels and collaborations
 ======